cables-gl/cables_docs/md/7_lighting/shadows/shadows.md

 ## Advanced

-Have a look at [this patch] and play around with it to see the potential the new shadow system has.
+Have a look at [this patch](https://cables.gl/p/M0F2We) and play around with it to see the potential the new shadow system has.

+We are very excited to see what you can come up with!
+Don't be afraid to publish your patches.

+## Last notes

+If you experience any problems not listed in this documentation, feel free to post on our [forum](https://forum.cables.gl) and let us know if we can help you.